Jessica is the Managing Editor of Eco-Business, an award-winning journalist, TV presenter and a social entrepreneur.

 She is the published author of 'Forging a Greener Tomorrow: Singapore's journey from slum to eco-city', which was commissioned by Singapore's Ministry of Environment and Water Resources.
 She was also formerly a member of the editorial committee for Collectively.org, a platform devoted to stories for Millenials that inspire change.

-Jessica's passion is in advocating sustainability.
+Jessica's passion is in advocating sustainable development and gender equality.
 She is frequently invited to speak at events and moderate discussions across the globe on her areas of expertise.